nathan-at-least/zips/zip-NNNN-posterity-fund.rst

 Mining Continuity During Lulls
 ------------------------------

 As issuance rewards decrease, if there are alternating periods of high activity followed by "lull" periods of low activity, rate limited payouts help maintain blockchain security during the lulls by savings from the high activity periods.
-Here we assume "activity" is anything that deposits funds into the Slow Fund.
+Here we assume "activity" is anything that deposits funds into the Posterity Fund.

 By contrast, if miner rewards correspond directly to activity on a short term, only miners with large savings reserves or access to credit will be able to weather the lulls.
 This leads makes mining less competitive and also reduces certainty about mining capacity for the whole ecosystem.